AN0301315/BPP_L6_BSc_M5/docs/README.md

 ##### Process
 In my day-to-day job, data sourcing and methods/tools/concepts used is driven by the business question.
 This project is the reverse as the dataset drives what research questions can be answered and what methods are suitable.
 ![Mind_Map](/docs/assets/images/Brainstorming_DataAnalysis_Techniques.jpg)
+Image 1: Mind Map for selecting data analysis method After evaluating the suitability of various analysis techniques for the dataset using mind mapping (image 1), I selected Time Series Analysis as it is the most relevant option for the dataset.

+##### Methods, Techniques, Tools and Technologies
+Before downloading the dataset, I read through information and documentation provided with the data by the provider, as well as the data usage policy.
+I used Python code, especially the Pandas library, for the Data Quality Audit, and data manipulations, building the supervised machine learning model, and data visualization using libraries Matplotlib and Seaborn.
+This works well for larger dataset and the procedures are repeatable and easier to maintain, which helped me in rerunning the project after I created a new dataset with Ofqual’s updated version.
+I created ETL Diagrams, Data & Process Workflow Illustrations, and Data Dictionaries for highlighting any bottlenecks or data processing challenges and helping to keep the project realization on track.

 Read Me under docs
 This is a my stick person image